deKeijzer/KB-74-OPSCHALER/Personal_folders/Brian/portfolio.md

     - Combining the three DataFrames on a 10 second and hourly resolution.
 In the 10 second DataFrame the weather and gas values have been resampled by forward filling the values.
 In the 1 hour resolution the mean of the weather data and the sum of the electrical power consumption has been taken.
     - Creating informative NaN plots and NaN information DataFrames per dwelling.
 More in-depth information about the NaN information table can be found [here](https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/Personal_folders/Brian/EDA/Raw%20dwelling%20information%20table.ipynb).
         - The NaN figure has partly been made by Pol, his version can be found [here](https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/Personal_folders/Pol/Old_files/Sensor_data_NaN_vis_if_in_rows.ipynb).
         - My version is displayed below.
-It contains fixed of some problems with the original function, but also contains layout changes.
+It contains fixes of some problems with the original functiont and layout changes.

     <p align="center"> <img src="https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/Personal_folders/Brian/appendix/P01S02W6848_hour.png"> </p>